kermitt2/pdfalto/Readme.md

 pdfalto is a fork of pdf2xml http://sourceforge.net/projects/pdf2xml, developed at XRCE, with modifications for robustness, addition of features and output format in ALTO.

-## pdf2xml

-This is a modified version of pdf2xml available at http://sourceforge.net/projects/pdf2xml developed by XRCE (Hervé Déjean, Sophie Andrieu, Jean-Yves Vion-Dury, Emmanuel Giguet).

 The latest stable release is version *0.1*.

-## version 2.1 (development)
-- Adding CMake Build

-- more to come!

 ### Compilation